-IT Chapter One (2017) shines with love and care for love kings source material; Andy Muschietti understanding the core themes of the book in his translation to the screen.
-The casting of IT Chapter One equally demonstrates an understanding and love of earlier King adaptations like Stand By Me.
-Muschietti bringing together some of the finest young talent in Hollywood, in creating a Losers Club you can believe in.
+IT Chapter One (2017) shines with both love and care for Stephen King’s source material.
+With its director Andy Muschietti understanding the core themes of the book in its translation to the screen.
+Equally the casting of IT Chapter One demonstrates an understanding of earlier King adaptations such as Stand By Me.
+As Muschietti bringings together some of the finest young talent in Hollywood.
+In effect creating a Losers Club that you can truly believe in.

 Muschietti allows his young cast to own their characters.
 Both cast and crew understanding the need to surround the young people with the isolation and adult indifference of the fictional town of Derry.
-With childhood fears, experiences and understanding, brushed aside by adults who know best.
-While those very adults ignoring the real horror of their own lives and the town they call home
+While the towns adults ignoring the real horror of their own lives and the town they call home

-The darkness of the town, and its indifference to the horror surrounding it centring on one of the finest on screen monsters ever created.
-With Bill Skarsgård’s Pennywise the Clown, taking the sinister presence of Tim Curry’s earlier 1990 portrayal and adding layers of Victorian gothic horror.
-His clown never appearing too human, the ‘IT’ behind the mask always evident.
+Meanwhile, Bill Skarsgård’s Pennywise the Clown, embodies the sinister presence of Tim Curry’s earlier 1990 portrayal.
+While also adding layers of Victorian gothic horror.
+His clown never appearing too human, with the ‘IT’ behind the mask always evident.

 When combined with IT Chapter Two (2019) we are given a visceral journey into the childhood traumas that make the adult.
-Exploring and uncovering the childhood fears and choices that we try to forget.
+Both exploring and uncovering the childhood fears and choices that we try to forget.
 The choices and experiences that subconsciously gnaw away at our character, opportunity and relationships in later life.
-A homage to Stephen King’s writing and character building, that never attempts to play to mindless screen horror over its core literary messages.
-The delightfully sinister Pennywise/IT playing with each adult and child’s true fears.
-While reminding us all that the child makes the adult, and suppression of childhood experience only haunts us in later life.
+Providing us with a homage to Stephen King’s writing and character building.
+While never attempting to play to mindless screen horror over core literary messages.

 Without question one of the finest horror films ever made, Hitchcock’s Psycho remains a cinematic ride of pure psychological horror.
-Exploring the thrill and torment of murder through the eyes of its insecure lead Norman (Anthony Perkins).
-Delving into the sexually restrictive and confined morality of a young man held prisoner by the ghostly security of his mother, long after her death.
+Not only exploring the thrill and torment of murder through the eyes of its insecure lead Norman (Anthony Perkins).
+But also, delving into the sexually restrictive and confined morality of a young man held prisoner by the ghostly commands of his dead mother.

 Hitchcock weaves his tale around Marion Crane, who commits a crime of passion while in the throws of an unhealthy love affair.
 A victim who becomes a criminal, much like the young motel owner she meets while fleeing her crime.
 Both characters wrapped in events outside of their control, with sexuality and desire leading to ultimate destruction.

-Norman screams to be released from the grip of his mother, yet is afraid to enter the real world without her security.
-The psychological fight of his deceased mothers control clashing with his need to spread his wings as an independent young man.
+Throughout the film Norman screams to be released from the grip of his mother.
+Yet is equally afraid to enter the real world without her security.
+The result being a internal psychological battle, as his deceased mother clashes with his personal need for freedom.

 Psycho inspired a stream of later horror movies, including Halloween.
 But, unlike many of the films that came after, Hitchcock’s ability to directly tap into human fears make it one of the finest horrors ever made.
-Psycho understands the fears of finally listening to the distant nagging voice in your head; fears that love may lead us to commit a crime of passion; fears that someone might be spying on us in our most private moments; fears that true horror comes with a gentle smile and not a evil glare.
+Psycho understands the fears of finally listening to the distant nagging voice in your head.
+While coupling these with fears that true horror comes with a gentle smile and not an evil glare.
 All wrapped up with a fear of disappointing our mothers.

-Alfred Hitchcock’s 1948 film is not your standard horror fair.
-Playing out in a single apartment, over the course of party, Rope is pure theatre on screen.
-A glorious and dark exploration of murder, and revenge that still captivates new audiences.
+Alfred Hitchcock’s 1948 film is not your standard horror fair, and the therefore you may be surprised at it making our list.
+Playing out in a high rise apartment, over the course of party.
+Rope is in essence pure theatre on screen.
+A gloriously dark exploration of murder, and revenge that still captivates new audiences.

-Based on Patrick Hamilton’s 1929 play, Rope took inspiration from Leopold and Loeb, two upper class graduates who murdered purely to test their intellect and ability.
+Based on Patrick Hamilton’s 1929 play, Rope took inspiration from the case of Leopold and Loeb.
+Two upper class American graduates who murdered purely to test their intellect and ability.

-Opening with the murder of a college friend, Brandon (John Dall), and Philip (Farley Granger) store the victims body in a chest.
-A piece of furniture that takes pride of place in the middle of their apartment.
-Both young men planning to continue with a dinner party for friends, testing their abilities to get away with murder in front on an unsuspecting crowd.
-The victims body hidden in plane sight of their guests, its coffin a table for canapés and drinks.
+Opening with the murder of their college friend, Brandon (John Dall), and Philip (Farley Granger) store the victims body in a chest.
+While placing the chest pride in the middle of their apartment for a dinner party with friends.
+Both young men testing their ability to get away with murder in front on an unsuspecting crowd.
+As the victims body is hidden in plane sight of their guests, his coffin a table for drinks and canapés.